 That was one aspect of the '60s.
 The finger-picking guitar music gradually faded out by the end of the decade and new rumba sounds from Zaire (Congo) and Tanzania were gaining traction in the record market as well.
 We start to hear more rumba music recorded in Kenya's local languages and Swahili, but by the end of the '60s we're also starting to hear the earliest rumblings of benga, Kenya's unique contribution to Afro-pop.

 Benga originated among the Luo musicians coming from the lands surrounding Lake Victoria in western Kenya.
 It's most famous proponent, the guitarist/bandleader D.O.
 Misiani actually played with Daudi Kabaka in the Equator Sound Band for a couple of years in the mid '60s.
 But when he left to form his own group, Luo Sweet Voice (and later, D.O.
 Shirati Jazz or The D.O.7 band as on this compilation), it was the dawn of a new style that caught on like wildfire.
 As you listen to Misiani's H.O.
 Ongili, you hear the early sound of benga: in the first half of the song, the sparse instrumentation, interlocking syncopated rhythms with the guitar, bass, and snare drum, and typical Luo melody in two part harmony.
-Typical of benga, the end of the song opens up into a fast instrumental section and a demonstration of guitar prowess.
-This part is typical of the very active bass lines and the hallmark of later benga, the pulsing kick drum and, of course, some great guitar soloing.

 It didn't take long before bands from other parts of Kenya were formulating their own versions of benga.
 One of the things you'll notice is how the melodies are tribalcentric.
 That is, Luo melodies are quite distinct from Kamba melodies or those of the Kikuyu musicians.
 The sole example of Kamba pop on the compilation, the Kalambya Boys' Kivelenge is a fabulous example of pure Kamba benga, at least for the first half.
 In the second alf, where we would expect the typical instrumental climax featuring the solo guitar, we're in for something completely unexpected.
 The solos open up to American rock influenced guitar licks and note bending that isn't normally part of "typical" Kamba benga.